Your chance to combine a unique lifestyle with a career in an industry that’s making people around the world sit up and take notice.

-The number of businesses in the sector topped 10,000 for the first time in 2014 and direct employment grew 12% to 26,690.
+The number of businesses in the sector topped 11,000 in 2016 and direct employment grew to 29,700.
 In the wider economy, nearly 75,000 people are employed in ICT-related roles.

 Growing digitisation and increased use of ICT across the economy is generating employment growth across a range of skill-sets, including software engineering and development, project managers, marketers, sales, administrators and business analysts.

 The subsector driving most growth is computer system design: wages/salaries in this area are twice the New Zealand average.

 Interactive gaming is another fast-growing subsector which is now a multi-million dollar export industry.